Key takeaways

 Stress can affect almost every aspect of your health, from your mental function to your physical well-being.
 It’s also closely linked to erectile dysfunction and other sexual performance issues.

-While there are few studies that specifically track the effects of stress on erection quality, there are several studies linking stress with poor sexual satisfaction.
+While few studies specifically track the effects of stress on erection quality, there are several studies linking stress with poor sexual satisfaction.
 So, if you’re wondering how to get a harder erection, stress reduction may be your answer.

 You can reduce stress by practising relaxation exercises, staying active and spending time with your friends and family.